beckoning-phoenix/C-Traps-and-Pitfalls-Reading-Notes/Chap03.md

           printf(q-p) \\ which means i
           ```
         - If p and q don't point to the  elements of an array, there is no way to guarantee q-p is i even that the distance between p and q is an integral multiple of an array element!
+   - a, *a, &a
+     - a: the address of element 0 of a except the sizeof operand(the size of the whole array instead of only one element)
+     - *a:
-   - In most earlier versions of C, there is no notion of the address of an array - &a is either illegal or equivalent to a.
+     - &a: In most earlier versions of C, there is no notion of the address of an array - &a is either illegal or equivalent to a.
    -
 2. Pointers that are not arrays